Friday, July 28, 2023

 Copyright © Festival in LA, 2022

-In New York, director Alex Pritz opened up a conversation with the elderly Indigenous people and, with their permission, recorded their lives.
-Then, he became interested in filming the Brazilian natives in their land.
-Their resilience, courage, and resistance inspired him to get involved in the documentary.
+In New York, director Alex Pritz started a conversation with elderly Indigenous people, and with their permission, documented their lives.
+Later, he became interested in filming Brazilian natives in their land.
+Their resilience, courage, and resistance inspired him to take part in the documentary.

-Respectful of the indigenous cultural identity, Alex Pritz did not want to exploit the natives’ land, culture, or language because the white settlers had taken so much from them, even their land.
-White people presumed ownership of the indigenous narrative and traditions.
+Respectful of indigenous cultural identity, Alex Pritz avoided exploiting the natives’ land, culture, or language, recognizing that white settlers had taken so much from them, including their land.
+White people assumed ownership of the indigenous narrative and traditions.

 The Territory, Copyright © National Geographic 2022

-After one of those Dantesque fires, Neidinha questions the illegal actions of those without conscience and the tremendous environmental impact on humanity.
-She also asks for the safety of the Uru-eu-wau-wau people and wonders how many more will have to die protecting the rainforest.
+After a furious fire, Neidinha questions the illegal actions of conscienceless individuals and the enormous environmental damage to humanity.
+She also asks for safety for the Uru-eu-wau-wau people and wonders how many more must die to protect the rainforest.

-Alex Pritz’s nonintrusive camera work is extraordinary.
-His photography ranges from the smallest insect to aerial views of the Amazonia.
-He shares the cinematography credits with an insider, Tangãi Uru-eu-wau-wau.
+Alex Pritz’s discreet camera work is exceptional.
+His footage spans from tiny insects to aerial shots of the Amazon.
+He shares cinematography credits with an insider, Tangãi Uru-eu-wau-wau.

-Alex Pritz reached out to the Invaders, juxtaposing his personal experience and comparing the white trespassers in Brazil with American colonialism, who always see themselves as heroes without awareness of their actions.
+Alex Pritz reached out to the Invaders, comparing his personal experience and the white trespassers in Brazil with American colonialism, which often sees itself as heroic without understanding its actions.

-It took three years to make the documentary.
-The challenges were enormous.
-The crew had to drive 6 to 8 and even 12 hours to arrive at the location during the rainy season.
+It took three years to produce the documentary.
+The challenges were substantial.
+The crew had to drive 6 to 12 hours to reach locations, often during the rainy season.

-Editor Carlos Rojas lays an organic structure where audiences can easily follow each character in their natural environment thanks to individual introductions of their struggles and desires.
-The transitions he presents are beautiful.
-However, the desirable equilibrium to display all the storylines visually needs to be there.
-The unnecessary expository dialogues water down the emotional impact of this already powerful documentary.
+Editor Carlos Rojas structures the film naturally, allowing viewers to follow each character by introducing their struggles and hopes.
+The transitions are beautiful.
+However, the visual balance of all storylines needs to be maintained.
+The unnecessary expository dialogue diminishes the emotional power of this already impactful film.

-Katya Mihailova’s music is memorable.
-She carries a positive energy, and the upbeat rhythms create tension during the dangerous scenes.
-To identify the uniqueness of every character, the music composer gave each one a unique score, bringing the sounds of the frontier and the rainforest to another level.
+Katya Mihailova’s music is unforgettable.
+She radiates positivity, and her lively rhythms build tension during dangerous scenes.
+To highlight each character’s uniqueness, the composer assigned a distinct score, elevating the sounds of the frontier and rainforest.

-Well-known director Darren Aronofsky (“The Whale,” “Black Swan,” “The Wrestler”) also got involved, together with Sigrid Dyekjær (“The Cave,” “Food and Country,”) and Gabriel Uchida, from the outstanding producers’ team giving total control and full support to director Alex Pritz.
+Well-known director Darren Aronofsky (“The Whale,” “Black Swan,” “The Wrestler”) also participated, along with Sigrid Dyekjær (“The Cave,” “Food and Country”) and Gabriel Uchida from the outstanding production team, providing full support and control to director Alex Pritz.

 The Territory, Copyright © National Geographic 2022

 Knowledge empowers people.
-Therefore, Amazonians must document every incursion, intentional fire, and attempt against their lives using cameras, drones, computers, and social media as weapons against the invaders.
-Now, they can send the material directly to the news broadcasters and engage with more people to help protect Brazil’s indigenous land.
+Therefore, Amazonians must document every incursion, intentional fire, and attempt against their lives using cameras, drones, computers, and social media as tools against the invaders.
+Now, they can send the material directly to news broadcasters and engage with more people to help protect Brazil’s indigenous land.

 Director Alex Pritz, producer Gabriel Uchida, film critic José Alberto Hermosillo & producer Sigrid Dyekjær.